 Orson Scott Card

-Card has written over 50 novels and 45 short stories.
-He teaches English at Southern Virginia University and has written two books on creative writing.
-He also serves as a judge in the Writers of the Future contest and conducts literary boot camps.
-Card remains a practicing member of the LDS Church, and his works have influenced many Mormon fiction writers like Stephenie Meyer, Brandon Sanderson, and Dave Wolverton.
+Card continues to write prolifically and has published over 50 novels and 45 short stories.
+He teaches English at Southern Virginia University, has written two books on creative writing, and serves as a judge in the Writers of the Future contest.
+He has taught many successful writers at his "literary boot camps" and remains a practicing member of the LDS Church.

 Are you sure you want to delete this?